Setien unsure on potential Dembele replacements

-Quique Setien is concerned for Ousmane Dembele though is unsure if Barcelona will have to make signings to replace the injured winger.

-Dembele seems set to miss the rest of the season after sustaining a tear in his right hamstring in training on Monday.
+Dembele seems set to miss the rest of the season after sustaining a tear in his right hamstring in training.

 The France international had been working his way back from a hamstring issue in the same leg which had kept him out since November.

-News of Dembele's injury was somewhat overshadowed by Lionel Messi's public criticism of Barca director Eric Abidal on Tuesday, though the 22-year-old's continued absence leaves Setien short of numbers up top, with Luis Suarez also out.
+News of Dembele's injury was somewhat overshadowed by Lionel Messi's public criticism of Barca director Eric Abidal, though the 22 year-old's continued absence leaves Setien short of numbers up top, with Luis Suarez also out.

-However, Setien is not convinced Barca, who have Portuguese forward Francisco Trincao joining from July 1, will do further business to replace Dembele.
+However, Setien is not convinced Barca, which have Portuguese forward Francisco Trincao joining from July 1, will do further business to replace Dembele.

 "These are things that are pending that will be talked about first of all.
 We are going to see what the diagnosis is for the problem Dembele has, how long he's going to be out," Setien told a news conference ahead of Thursday's Copa del Rey clash with Athletic Bilbao.